-Fig. 4 (a) presents the partial low-lying level evolutions along the blue line via the point $B$.
-The degeneracy between the ground band and the $\gamma$-band are somewhat broken, which can be also seen in Fig. 5 (b) for the energy spectra of the point $B$.
-Compared with Fig. 2, the levels of $0_{2}^{+}$ and $2_{3}^{+}$ states move up a little and $6_{1}^{+}$, $4_{2}^{+}$, $3_{1}^{+}$ and $0_{2}^{+}$ are nearly degenerate.
+Fig. 5 (a) presents the partial low-lying level evolutions along the blue line via the point $B$.
+The degeneracy between the ground band and the $\gamma$-band are somewhat broken, which can be also seen in Fig. 6 (a) for the energy spectra of the point $B$.
+Compared with \textbf{the top figure in} Fig. 2, the levels of $0_{2}^{+}$ and $2_{3}^{+}$ states move up a little and $6_{1}^{+}$, $4_{2}^{+}$, $3_{1}^{+}$ and $0_{2}^{+}$ are nearly degenerate.
 Thus the low-lying part of the spectra is similar to that shown in the \textrm{O(6)} limit \cite{Iachello87}.
-For point $B$, the energies of $0_{2}^{+}$ and $0_{3}^{+}$ states are 1.1637c and 2.1472c in Fig. 4 (a).
+For point $B$, the energies of $0_{2}^{+}$ and $0_{3}^{+}$ states are 1.1637c and 2.1472c in Fig. 5 (a).
 The ratio of the two states $R'=E_{0_{3}^{+}}/E_{0_{2}^{+}}=1.845$ is much larger than the experimental one 1.236.
-In Ref. \cite{zhou23}, it is found that, the introduction of the fourth-order interaction $\hat{C}_{2}^{2}[\textrm{SU(3)}]$ can reduce the energy difference between the $0_{2}^{+}$ and $0_{3}^{+}$ states, even to zero.
-Fig. 6 presents the level evolutions of $0_{2}^{+}$ and $0_{3}^{+}$ states when $\xi$ increases from 0 to 0.3 for $\eta=0.5$ and $\kappa=1.404$.
-It should be noticed that the fourth-order interaction is only a supplementary term here \cite{wang23}, so the value of $\xi$ is small.
-The distance between the two states reduces first and then gets bigger.
-The minimum value is around 0.144, at which $R'=1.188$, smaller than the experimental value.
 In this paper, for a better fitting of the quadruple moment, we select $\xi=0.05$.
-Fig. 4 (b) presents the partial low-lying level evolutions when $\eta$ varies from 0 to 1 for $\kappa=1.404$ and $\xi=0.05$.
+Fig. 5 (b) presents the partial low-lying level evolutions when $\eta$ varies from 0 to 1 for $\kappa=1.404$ and $\xi=0.05$.
 The most significant change is that the positions of the $0_{2}^{+}$ state increases from 1.16c to 1.47c.
-The spectra of the position can be seen in Fig. 5 (c), which seems somewhat irregular.
+The spectra of the position can be seen in Fig. 6 (b), which seems somewhat irregular.
 But the low-lying part looks very similar to the spectra of the realistic $\gamma$-soft nucleus.
-For comparison, Fig. 5 (a) presents the spectra of the point $A$ for $N=6$, which is not shown in \cite{Wang22} and seems different from the two figures below.
-In Fig. 5 (a) the low-lying part is very similar to the vibrational spectra of a rigid spherical nucleus.
+For comparison, the bottom figure in Fig. 2 presents the spectra of the point $A$ for $N=6$, which is not shown in \cite{Wang22} and seems different from the two figures in Fig. 6.
+The low-lying part is very similar to the vibrational spectra of a rigid spherical nucleus.